Estimating non-linear functionals of trawl processes: Estimating non-linear functionals of trawl functions

 \subsection{A test for $T$-dependent trawls}

-In this part we briefly exemplify how our results can be used to test for $T$-dependence in a non-parametrical framework.
-We recall the reader that a stochastic process $(Y_t)_{t\in\mathbb{R}}$ is said to be \textit{$T$-dependent}, with $T>0$, if for a given $t_0\in\mathbb{R}$, the processes $(Y_t)_{t\leq t_0}$ and $(Y_t)_{t\geq T+ t_0}$ are independent (in the sense of finite-dimensional distributions).
+In this part we briefly illustrate how our results can be used to test for $T$-dependence in a non-parametric framework.
+We recall that a stochastic process $(Y_t)_{t\in\mathbb{R}}$ is said to be \textit{$T$-dependent}, with $T>0$, if for a given $t_0\in\mathbb{R}$, the processes $(Y_t)_{t\leq t_0}$ and $(Y_t)_{t\geq T+ t_0}$ are independent (in the sense of finite-dimensional distributions).
 We have the following characterization of $T$-dependence for trawl processes. \begin{proposition} Let $X$ be a trawl process.
-Then, unless $L$ is deterministic, $X$ is $T$-dependent if, and only if, for all $t\geq T$, $\mathrm{Leb}(A_t\cap A)=0$.\end{proposition} \begin{proof} Since $X$ is an infinitely divisible process, $T$-dependence is equivalent to having that for a given $t_0$, $X_s$ and $X_u$ are independent for all $s\leq t_0$ and $u\geq t_0+T$ (see for instance Exercise E 12.9 in \cite{Sato99}).
+Then, unless $L$ is deterministic, $X$ is $T$-dependent if, and only if, for all $t\geq T$, $\mathrm{Leb}(A_t\cap A)=0$.\end{proposition} \begin{proof} Since $X$ is an infinitely divisible process, $T$-dependence is equivalent to the condition that, for a given $t_0$, $X_s$ and $X_u$ are independent for all $s\leq t_0$ and $u\geq t_0+T$ (see, for instance, Exercise E 12.9 in \cite{Sato99}).
 Furthermore, by stationarity, the former condition is equivalent to the independence of $X_t$ and $X_0$ for all $t\geq T$.
-Now note that, in view of \eqref{Levy-Kintchine_form} and the independent scatterred property of $L$, the characteristic exponent of the vector $(X_0,X_t)$ equals to
+Now note that, in view of \eqref{Levy-Kintchine_form} and the independently scattered property of $L$, the characteristic exponent of the vector $(X_0,X_t)$ is equal to